rivas-lab/ukbb-tools/02_phenotyping/README.md

 #### After the session - Compiling phenotype files

 You are ready to now compile `.phe` files.
 This can be done in two ways.
-Export the updated Google Sheet as a `.tsv`, rename it as `ukb_YYYYMMDD.tsv`, and place it within [`tables/annotations`](https://github.com/rivas-lab/ukbb-tools/tree/master/02_phenotyping/tables/annotations) (making sure to avoid namespace conflicts if applicable - it doesn't *have* to be the correct date, for example).
+Export the updated Google Sheet (post-phenotyping session) as a `.tsv`, rename it as `ukb_YYYYMMDD.tsv`, and place it within [`tables/annotations`](https://github.com/rivas-lab/ukbb-tools/tree/master/02_phenotyping/tables/annotations) (making sure to avoid namespace conflicts if applicable - it doesn't *have* to be the correct date, for example).
 Then, symlink [`tables/ukb_annotations.tsv`](https://github.com/rivas-lab/ukbb-tools/blob/master/02_phenotyping/tables/ukb_annotations.tsv) to this file (i.e., run `ln -sf tables/annotations/ukb_YYYYMMDD.tsv tables/ukb_annotations.tsv`).
 Then, continue with steps 8-10 as described [above](https://github.com/rivas-lab/ukbb-tools/tree/master/02_phenotyping#generating-and-updating-phenotypes-and-summary-statistics).